Skip to content

 void main() {

-debugPaintSizeEnabled = true; // Shows widget boundaries
+debugPaintSizeEnabled = true; // Shows widget boundaries with borders

 runApp(MyApp());